-According to the Office for National Statistics, the pound experienced an average inflation rate of 2.04% per year.
-Prices in 2013 are 19634.0% higher than prices in 1751.
+According to the Office for National Statistics composite price index, the pound experienced an average inflation rate of 2.04% per year.
+Prices in 2014 are 20100.0% higher than prices in 1751.

 |Average inflation rate||2.04%|

 |CPI in 2014||1010|